HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Both types of humidifiers require cleaning every 1-2 weeks.
 No matter if you have an ultrasonic or evaporative humidifier, you’ll want to empty out its tank and clean its parts every 1-2 weeks.
 If your home is dusty, has pets, or smoke, then you’ll want to clean your humidifier more often.

 Features – Ultrasonic versus evaporative humidifiers

 Both types of humidifiers come with extra features that go beyond the simple task of adding moisture to your air.
-Below, we’ll go over a few of the additional features that many humidifiers include:
+Below, I’ll go over a few of the additional features that many humidifiers include:

 - Aromatherapy.
 Many ultrasonic humidifiers include an aromatherapy tray that allow you to add your favorite aromatherapy treatment or essential oils for dispersion into your home’s air.
 This feature is usually found only in ultrasonic humidifiers because they are able to safely add aromatherapy oils to the air without damaging the humidifier.

 - Light.
 Compact humidifiers that are designed to be put in small rooms such as bathrooms or bedrooms sometimes come equipped with an LED light embedded onto its front panel.
 This is a handy feature to have as a night light or reading light when it’s dark.

 - Humidistat.
 Some of the more expensive humidifiers come equipped with a built-in humidistat.
 The humidistat allows you to dial in the precise level of relative humidity that you desire in your space.
 After setting the humidistat to your desired level, the humidifier will cycle on and off to maintain the humidity level that you set it to.